ArnaudoB/Mental-Rotation-Of-3D-Objects/index.md

 Each trial shows the reference object (always in canonical orientation) on the left and the test object rotated by θ ∈ {0, 20, 40, ..., 160} degrees on the right.

 ![Description](assets/pairs.png)
+*Example of a stimulus pair of two same objects.
+The objects were made using GeoGebra.*

 Trials are either same (identical object, just rotated), or different (mirror or shape variant)